Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - See Internet robot, crawler, spider.
      -

-   * - Standard View
+   * - Standard View of a COUNTER Report
-     - A predefined version of a Master report, designed to meet the most common needs.
+     - A predefined version of a COUNTER report, designed to meet the most common needs.
      - Book Requests (Excluding OA_Gold), Journal Article Requests

    * - Standardized Usage Statistics Harvesting Initiative